-RETAIL DISTRIBUTION CHANNEL EXPANSION
+RETAILER DISTRIBUTION CHANNEL DEVELOPMENT

-Lottery retailers represent the key delivery channel through which the agency sells tickets to generate revenue for the state.
+Lottery retailers are the primary delivery channel through which the agency sells tickets to generate revenue for the state.
 To achieve the agency's mission of generating revenue to support Texas education and veterans' assistance programs, it is critical that lottery products are conveniently and widely available at a variety of locations where a broad diversity of consumers have the opportunity to purchase lottery tickets.

-Sustained and strategic retailer expansion supports the potential for increased revenue to the state and offers tremendous benefits to the public in the form of convenience.
-By offering lottery products at a broader number of diverse locations, consumers can more conveniently evaluate purchase of the product.
-Additionally, offering lottery allows businesses to expand their relationship with their customers, limiting the need for their customers to make their lottery purchases at other business locations.
+Sustained and strategic retailer development supports the potential for increased revenue to the state and offers tremendous benefits to the public in the form of convenience.
+By offering lottery products at a broader number of diverse locations, consumers can more conveniently evaluate their purchase options.
+Additionally, offering lottery allows businesses to expand their relationship with their customers, limiting the need for customers to visit other business locations to make their lottery purchases.